 Activity on your account can create a credit balance for various reasons such as dropped classes that reduce what you owe, course fees that get reversed, and financial aid disbursements that are more than the amount you owe.
 Sign up for eRefunds today since it is the fastest, most secure way we can get your refunds to you.
 Without it, refunds take longer to reach you because they are issued by paper check and sent to the HOME address in the student system, which may not be where you currently reside.

 Refunds are automatically directed to the student, except when a Parent PLUS Loan creates the credit balance.
 If the parent elected on the PLUS Loan application to refund the student, it will be sent to the bank account the STUDENT designated for eRefunds.
 Otherwise, it will be sent to the bank account the PARENT designated.
 Parents must be logged in as an Authorized User to establish an eRefund profile that is SEPARATE from their student's.

-1- New and continuing students must accept, reduce, or decline loans and work study through self-service:
+1- New and continuing students must accept, reduce or decline loans and work study awards every year.

 2- If this is your first time borrowing an undergraduate Federal Direct or Graduate PLUS loan at Pitt, complete your Entrance Counseling AND Master Promissory Note at StudentAid.gov.

 3- If you were awarded Institutional Loans (e.g., Justus Mulert), or Nursing, Pharmacy, or Health Professions Loans: After accepting your loans, you must ANNUALLY complete entrance counseling and sign a promissory note BEFORE your loan funds can be released to your account.
 Within a few days of accepting your loans, Heartland-ECSI will send an email to your Pitt email address letting you know your loans are ready for these steps, which you will complete online.
 Be sure to follow the instructions from Heartland-ECSI promptly, so your loans can be applied to your account.